ACTOMtoolbox/Windows/README.md

 As the toolbox setup needs access to your computer's display, the code must be run on a system with an X11 server.
 We suggest installing mobaxterm (https://mobaxterm.mobatek.net/) as this is an xserver built into a terminal.
 This may need to be run with administrator privileges depending on your docker instalation.

+As windows does not have a native Shell component each command and tool must be run individually.

 With docker engine running and in mobaxterm test the docker "hello world"

 ```